 Media Queries is a way to adopt items by height and width, resolution and so on.
-In particular, there are typical screen resolutions: 1920 px, 768 and 460, so website page operates in fours or three variants and performs differently according to a type of device.
+In particular, there are typical screen resolutions: 1920 PX, 768 and 460, so the website page operates in fours or three variants and performs differently according to a type of device.

 Flexible media is an option of modifying a size not within a template but automatically expand or constrict an image or video — just check moving a website window with your mouse.

 Responsive design is about layout that may be the first stage of developing a website, but usually follows the design.
 Developers create responsive pages and code them.
 Therefore, Ethan’s novelty was approved by developers all over the world, and while his name is not a legend, responsive design is a dogma nowadays.

 Why does your website need a responsive design?